 An FTP server which is also known as an FTP site is a computer having a File Transfer Protocol (FTP) address and is dedicated to receiving an FTP connection and exchanging files over the internet.
 To transfer file from one location to another through TCP/IP network, FTP uses the FTP server to store the data and transfer the file by following basic steps like login, connection, dataset, modes of transfer, security, etc.

 What is the FTP Server?

 The FTP server follows server/client architecture.
 The data files are exchanged through an FTP server.
-The data files to be exchanged should be uploaded by the sender in client mode into the FTP server and the receiver should download it in client mode from the server.
+The sender should upload the data files to be exchanged in client mode into the FTP server, and the receiver should download it in client mode from the server.
 Both the sender and receiver should have authenticated access to the FTP server.

 What Does FTP Servers Do?

 FTP client software will have to be installed on the client computer.
 Logging into the server happens through this client software.
 Username and Password are sent to the servers using FTP commands, and the server sends back the status of login as a message.
 Some FTP servers provide login/password-free access for downloading and uploading files using an anonymous user id.

 Communication with servers is established through active and passive modes.
 Inactive mode, the client being available within the firewall, establishes a direct data channel with the server for data transfer, whereas in passive mode, the client being outside the firewall, uses indirect connection established with the server using IP number and port number it gets using PASV command.

 3. Datasets used in Transfer

 In FTP, Data is transferred over the network in four different data representations:

 - ASCII: Data is converted into 8-bit, 128 Characters set ASCII code before the transfer, and this method is used to exchange plain text, numbers and special characters.